Skip to main content

 Connections

 The next step of this objective is to move to the given pose.
 We will use a Subtree (a behavior tree within a behavior tree) to minimize repeated information.
 From the Subtrees section, drag Move to Pose on to the canvas and attach it to the Sequence node.
-You can now remove the Always Succeess behavior from the objective.
+You can now remove the Always Success behavior from the objective.
 Press the Auto layout button to align your behaviors.

 Auto Layout